Nazar-Okruzhko/Model-Researcher-Ultimate/README.md

 [The example script for BMD6MODEL files is present as default in-program script]

 ## INTRODUCTION
-But how do all those models store their 3D Data?
+But how do all those models store their 3D Data?\
-Well, the answer is simple, there is no magic here, All 3D Models are just made up of *Vertecies*, *Faces*, *Vertex UV Coordinates* and *Vertex Normal Coordinates*
+Well, the answer is simple, there is absolutelly no magic here, All 3D Models are just made up of *Vertecies*, *Normals*, *UV Coordinates* and *Faces*, (Additionally with Blend Indices, Blend Weights & Skeleton Data but it's only and only for rigged models, anything else is not an actual 3D Model Data), all of them can be directly converted into the OBJ File Format!\
-They are definatelly *must* somewhere there in your file (this place is called buffer) and there is absolutelly no extra magic in here.
+All those 4 Elements *MUST* be stored somewhere in your file, (this place is called buffer) of course the Size "Count" and the location "Offset" will be different for each Model and finding those *Buffers Parameters will be the key in opening the gates for the full 3D Model Extraction.
+(The Tutorial is also available in "Help" -> "Qucik Start Guide").

 example.obj:

-    This is how the Vertecies look like: v  1.0 4.0 3.0 <= X, Y, Z matrix coordinates (usually from 0.01 to 1000) v  2.0 3.0 4.0 <= Point values so are usually floats
+    This is how the Vertecies look like: v  1.0 4.0 3.0 <= X, Y, Z matrix coordinates (usually from 0.001 to 1000) v  2.0 3.0 4.0 <= Point values so are usually Floats/Half-Floats
     v  6.0 2.0 3.0 <= Usually stable, values don't varry to much in max and min values

-    This is how faces looks like:
-    f  1 2 3 <= Takes all those previous vertecies and makes a triangle out of them

-    This is how UV Vertex coords look lke: vt  0.2 0.3 <= 2D coordinate of the first vertex (usually from 0.1 to 1.0) vt  0.5 0.2 <= Point values so are usually floats vt  0.3 0.1 <= Usually stable, values don't warry to much in max and min values

     This is how Vertex normals look like:
-    [not so important actually]
-    vn  0.745 0.845 0.360 <= X, Y, Z matriz coordinates (usually from 0.01 to 1)
-    vn  0.320 0.625 0.270 <= Point values so are usually floats, so "v2 x, y, z"
+    [not so important actually, you can even skip] vn  0.745 0.845 0.360 <= X, Y, Z matriz coordinates (usually from -1 to 1) vn  0.320 0.625 0.270 <= Point values so are usually Floats/Half-Floats, so "v2 x, y, z"
     vn  0.430 0.320 0.390 <= Usually stable, values don't warry much in max and min values

+    This is how UV Vertex coords look lke: vt  0.2 0.3 <= 2D coordinate of the first vertex (usually from 0.0001 to 1.0, Tiled UV Maps go beyond 1.0) vt  0.5 0.2 <= Point values so are usually Floats/Half-Floats vt  0.3 0.1 <= Usually stable, values don't warry to much in max and min values

+    This is how faces looks like:
+    f  1 2 3 <= Takes all those previous vertecies and makes a "Face", a triangle out of them

-The result is a simple triangle that has it's own UV Map too.
+The result is a simple triangle that has it's own UV Map too and Shading.\
+• The Vertecies Build up individual unique placed Flaoting points\
+• The Faces connect them together\
+• The UV Coordinates Map texture to a those points\
+• The Normals tell how Shading wil work for those points\
+• (The Normals are optional and can be auto generated...)\
-This is how the simplest 3D Model format OBJ stores their 3D Model data, hovewer we can say that all of the binary models store their 3D Data in OBJ file format there is just one more thing to it.
+This is how the simplest 3D Model, it's in OBJ File Format and that's how all Binary Models store their 3D Data, the only problem is that they are in Binary 💀.

 ### Buffers and Binary Data

-Binary formats have only two ways of storing their 3D Data (Aside faces) in a Separate way and Structured way, here is how it looks like:
+Binary 3D Model formats have only two ways of storing their 3D Data (Aside faces) in a Separate way and Structured way, here is how it looks like:

-Separate way:
+Sequentional mode:

 vertex_buffer = [